Matt Damon fracking film in Berlin festival lineup

-BERLIN The Berlin film festival on Thursday announced the first movies of its 2013 lineup, and among the main competition entries will be U.S. director Gus Van Sant's drama starring Matt Damon and centreing around the controversial shale gas industry.
+BERLIN Dec 13 The Berlin film festival on Thursday announced the first movies of its 2013 lineup, and among the main competition entries will be U.S. director Gus Van Sant's drama starring Matt Damon and centering around the controversial shale gas industry.

 "Promised Land" will have its international premiere at the annual cinema showcase, although it is scheduled to be launched first in the United States.